 BITSCTF 2024 - Writeups

-This is a writeup for forensics and OSINT challenges from BITSCTF 2024.
+This is a writeup for all forensics challenges from BITSCTF 2024.
 This was my first CTF that I managed to solve every forensics challenge solo.
 Despite the organizers having backlash for their explicit content in the forensics challenges, I still enjoyed the challenges due to how realistic it was.
 Hope the organizers learnt their lesson and improve next year.

 Scenario [Forensics]